-For companies seeking servers for limited uses, one may be enough.
-For instance, if you’re looking for an easy way to share documents with the office, but have hosted email and website storage, then one server may be enough.
-It may even be enough for email and shared drive.
+For companies seeking servers for limited uses, one server may be all you need.
+For instance, if you're looking for an easy way to share documents with the office, but have hosted email and website storage, then one server may be enough.
+It may even be enough for email and shared drives.
 However, this depends on the size of storage needed and the amount of email coming in.
 It may be that, with higher email volumes, you may want a separate server.
 This is especially true for companies that might be working with public records, where storing emails for a period of time may be required by law.

-However, this also changes when it comes to your web hosting.
-Is your webhost off site, or do you want it in house?
+However, this also changes when it comes to who your web hosting provider is.
+Is your web host off site, or do you want it in house?
 If you want it in house, you may want a separate server, especially to minimize potential problems with other server resources when accessing the website, and to minimize potential data theft in the case of a hacking intrusion.

 In-House vs. External